screetsec/Vegile/README.md

-# Vegile
+# Vegile - Ghost In The Shell

 [![Version](https://img.shields.io/badge/Vegile-Beta-brightgreen.svg?maxAge=259200)]()
 [![Stage](https://img.shields.io/badge/Release-Stable-brightgreen.svg)]()
 [![Build](https://img.shields.io/badge/Supported_OS-Linux-orange.svg)]()

+Vegile is a tool for post exploitation in linux.

+## :book: How it works

-Vegile is a tool for post exploitation in linux,this tool will setting up your backdoor/rootkits when backdoor already setup it will be hidden,unlimited and transparent.
+This tool will setting up your backdoor/rootkits when backdoor already setup it will be hidden your spesisifc process ,unlimited your session in metasploit and transparent.
 Even when it killed,it will re-run again .
 There always be a procces which while run another process, So we can assume that this procces is unstopable like a Ghost in The Shell